samet-dundar0/Hyper-v_Virtualized_Lab/README.md

 <p>

 <b>EN:</b> In this project, I created a Windows 11 virtual machine using the Hyper-V virtualization platform.
 During the setup process, I had the opportunity to work practically on many topics such as virtual machine creation, disk management, checkpoints, export/import operations, and different network types.
-At the same time, this project allowed me to apply the knowledge I learned about converter tools in practice.

 </p>